commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 ### Authentication process
-In order to gain proper access to the API an authetication process should be performed.
+In order to gain proper access to the API an authentication process should be performed.

 * <a href="/app_developers/commercioapi-authentication.html">AUTHORIZE</a> : Permit to authenticate through the IDM and get permission to API usage